Website banner: Sunset over Knocknarea

 Image © National Monuments Service.

-Some of the larger boulders were split in half, a feature that can be seen in the chamber of Circle 27.
-The rock is rich with veins of quartz, and was brought to the site not by hand, but by retreating glaciers during the ice age.
-Several fields of gneiss boulders lying as they were dropped by the galciers can be seen from the path up Knocknarea on the left (west) side, and gives an impression of what Carrowmore looked like before the circles were built.
+Some of the larger boulders appear to have been split in half, a feature that can be seen clearly in the chamber of Circle 27.
+The gneiss boulders at Carrowmore are rich with veins of quartz.
+These large erratic boulders were carried to Carrowmore by retreating glaciers at the end of the last ice age.
+Several fields close to Carrowmore are covered by scatters of gneiss boulders lying where they were dropped by the galciers, and more can be seen from the path up Knocknarea on the left (west) side, and gives an impression of what Carrowmore looked like before the circles were built.

 Carrowmore 13 and 14.